mindsparkist/Linux-Typical-concepts/README.md

 4. Press `q` to exit the `top` command.

 By understanding the `top` command's functionalities, you can effectively monitor your RHEL system's performance, identify resource bottlenecks, and manage running processes efficiently.

+## Locating System Logs and Interrupting Processes (Not Recommended)

+While it's important to be aware of system logs, directly interrupting them is generally not recommended.
+Logs provide valuable information for troubleshooting and system health monitoring.
+Here's a breakdown of locating logs and the role of Journald:

+**Locating System Logs:**

+There are two main logging systems used in Linux:

+1. **Traditional System Logs (rsyslog):**
+   - Location:  Logs are typically stored in `/var/log` directory.
+Each service or process might have its own log file within this directory (e.g., `auth.log`, `messages`, `kern.log`).
+   - Viewing: You can use commands like `cat`, `tail`, `less`, or `more` to view the contents of these log files.

+2. **Systemd Journal (journald):**
+   - Location:  Logs are stored in binary format in the `/run/log/journal` directory.
+Individual log files might not be readily visible here.
+   - Viewing: The `journalctl` command is used to view and manipulate journald logs.
+It allows filtering by service, time frame, and other criteria.

+**Interrupting Logs (Not Recommended):**

+While technically possible, interrupting system logs or journals is not advisable.
+Here's why:

+* **Loss of Information:** Interrupting logs can lead to incomplete or missing information, making troubleshooting and system analysis more difficult.
+* **System Instability:** In some cases, interfering with logging processes might cause unexpected behavior or instability.

+**Understanding Journald:**

+Journald is a core component of systemd, the init system used in most modern Linux distributions.
+It provides a centralized logging mechanism with several advantages:

+* **Unified View:**  Journald offers a unified view of all system logs, including kernel messages, service logs, and application logs.
+* **Structured Data:**  Logs are stored in a structured format, allowing for easier filtering and analysis.
+* **Persistence (Optional):**  Journald logs can be configured to persist across reboots, providing a historical record of system activity.

+**Recommended Approach:**

+Instead of interrupting logs, consider using the following methods to manage them:

+* **Rotate Logs:** Many log files are configured to rotate automatically, creating archives of older logs when they reach a certain size.
+* **Set Log Levels:** Some services allow adjusting their logging level (e.g., debug, info, warn, error) to control the verbosity of messages logged.
+* **Filter Logs:** Use `journalctl` or other tools to filter logs based on your needs, focusing on specific services or events.

+By understanding log locations, the role of Journald, and alternative management techniques, you can effectively monitor your system's health without compromising its stability or losing valuable information.